Reviewed March 2015

 The FBN1 gene provides instructions for making a large protein called fibrillin-1.
 This protein is transported out of cells into the extracellular matrix, which is an intricate lattice of proteins and other molecules that forms in the spaces between cells.
-In this matrix, fibrillin-1 binds to other molecules of fibrillin-1 and other proteins to form threadlike filaments called microfibrils.
+In this matrix, molecules of fibrillin-1 attach (bind) to each other and to other proteins to form threadlike filaments called microfibrils.
 Microfibrils form elastic fibers, which enable the skin, ligaments, and blood vessels to stretch.
-Microfibrils also provide support to more rigid tissues such as those that support the nerves, muscles, and lenses of the eyes.
+Microfibrils also provide support to more rigid tissues such as bones and the tissues that support the nerves, muscles, and lenses of the eyes.

 Microfibrils store a protein called transforming growth factor beta (TGF-β), a critical growth factor.
-TGF-β helps control the growth and division (proliferation) of cells, the process by which cells mature to carry out specific functions (differentiation), cell movement (motility), and the self-destruction of cells (apoptosis).
+TGF-β affects development by helping to control the growth and division (proliferation) of cells, the process by which cells mature to carry out specific functions (differentiation), cell movement (motility), and the self-destruction of cells (apoptosis).
 Microfibrils help regulate the availability of TGF-β, which is turned off (inactivated) when stored in microfibrils and turned on (activated) when released.

-A mutation in the FBN1 gene has also been identified in one family with Weill-Marchesani syndrome.
-This mutation deletes part of the gene, leading to the production of an unstable version of the fibrillin-1 protein.
+Mutations in the FBN1 gene have also been identified in Weill-Marchesani syndrome.
+One of the identified mutations deletes part of the gene, leading to the production of an unstable version of the fibrillin-1 protein.
 The unstable protein likely interferes with the assembly of microfibrils.
 Abnormal microfibrils weaken connective tissue, which causes the eye, heart, and skeletal abnormalities associated with Weill-Marchesani syndrome.

 Mutations in the FBN1 gene can cause another condition called MASS syndrome.
 This condition involves abnormalities in several parts of the body, including the mitral valve (one of the valves that controls blood flow through the heart), the aorta (a large blood vessel that distributes blood from the heart to the rest of the body), the skeleton, and the skin.